aldebaran/qibuild/doc/index.rst

    contrib/python/coding_guide

-QiBuild design
+qiBuild design
 --------------

-Read this if you want to learn more about QiBuild design:
+Read this if you want to learn more about qiBuild design:

 :ref:`qibuild-design`